Kazmirchuk/nats-tcl/JsAPI.md

 ### js metadata *message*
 Returns a dict with metadata of the message.
 It is extracted from the reply-to field.
 ### js add_stream *stream* ?-option *value*?..
-Adds a new `stream` with configuration specified as option-value pairs.
+Create or update a `stream` with configuration specified as option-value pairs.
 See the [official docs](https://docs.nats.io/nats-concepts/jetstream/streams#configuration) for explanation of these options.
 | Option        | Type   | Default |
 | ------------- |--------|---------|
 | -description  | string |         |